cantikapf/IR-study-companion/_chapters/050-wto-and-trade-diplomacy/060-judicial-procedure-wto.md

 title: 'When Negotiations Fail: The Rise of Judicial Procedures in Trade Agreements'
 slug: judicial-procedure-wto
 abstract: The rise of judicial mechanisms in trade diplomacy has transformed how international trade issues are resolved, favoring rule-based adjudication over political deal-making.
 This chapter explores the importance of judicial mechanisms, the process for resolving disputes, and the impact of judicialization on diplomacy and trade relations.
+simple_summary: "Imagine the world as a giant marketplace where everyone is buying and trading snacks.
+This chapter explains how countries make money, trade their 'snacks' (goods and services), and why some countries end up with more snacks than others."
 ---

 ## Introduction

-The rise of judicial mechanisms in trade diplomacy since the 1990 s represents a significant transformation in how international trade issues are resolved between nations.
+The rise of **judicial** mechanisms in **trade** diplomacy since the 1990 s represents a significant transformation in how international trade issues are resolved between nations.
 During this period, traditional diplomatic approaches that relied on direct negotiation between parties began to lose effectiveness.
-As a result, judicial procedures and institutions have progressively replaced standard diplomacy as the primary means of settling trade disputes and advancing trade cooperation.
+As a result, judicial procedures and institutions have progressively replaced standard diplomacy as the primary means of settling **trade disputes** and advancing trade cooperation.
 This shift reflects a new paradigm in trade relations, one that favors rule-based adjudication through impartial third parties over purely political deal-making between national governments.

 The new prominence of judicial mechanisms marks a departure from decades of trade diplomacy based on conventional negotiation tactics.
 Whereas such diplomacy depended on leverage, bargaining, and the threat of retaliation, judicial approaches introduce binding legal rulings as well as compulsory procedures.
 This removes the possibility for nations to simply withdraw from the process if they find the outcome unfavorable.
 The rise of judicialization has compelled states to resolve their differences within a legal framework, even when traditional diplomacy fails to yield agreement.
 While not eliminating political negotiation entirely, legal recourse now serves as an underpinning of trade relations between nations in the modern era.